 DISTRICT-COMMUNITY PARTNERSHIPS.
 Although we heard about promising practices regarding district-community partnerships, we also heard from district leaders who struggled with building effective partnerships.
-Study respondents shared that they grappled with having strategic conversations with partners about how to have a mutually beneficial partnership.
+Study respondents shared that hoto by Allison Shelley for EDUimages they grappled with having strategic conversations with partners about how to have a mutually beneficial partnership.
 A related theme that we heard from respondents is that it takes time to build trust among the partners.
 We heard that finding the right partner to complement what the district offers may come down to choosing among the available partners within a district or school community, as well as determining the partners' organizational mission, program offerings and capacity, and staff skill sets.